 Many comics of note have performed at variety performances at the London Palladium for the pleasure of Her Majesty the Queen and other members of the Royal Family.

-So who were some of the best British comedians that had us rolling in the aisles with tears streaming down our faces?
+So who were some of the best British stand up comedians that had us rolling in the aisles with tears streaming down our faces?
 See if you remember some of these.

 He of rubber face humor and star of Mr. Bean, Blackadder and more.
 He has been listed as one of Britain’s top 50 funniest actors and is the recipient of a BAFTA award.